Bezier curves are used in computer graphics to draw shapes, for CSS animation and in many other places.

 As the algorithm is recursive, we can build Bezier curves of any order, that is: using 5, 6 or more control points.
 But in practice many points are less useful.
 Usually we take 2-3 points, and for complex lines glue several curves together.
 That’s simpler to develop and calculate.

-We use control points for a Bezier curve.
+To specify a Bezier curve, control points are used.
 As we can see, they are not on the curve, except the first and the last ones.

 Sometimes we have another task: to draw a curve through several points, so that all of them are on a single smooth curve.
 That task is called interpolation, and here we don’t cover it.